flowernert/loupedeckapp/README.md

 ## Goal

-This is an attemps to provide Linux platforms with something similar to what the original loupedeck app offer on Windows and MacOS platform.
+This is an attemps to provide Linux platforms with something similar to what the original loupedeck app offers on Windows and MacOS platform.

 ## Current status

-Can program touchbutton images and can configure actions(shell commands or hotkey) to be executed when a touchbutton or an encoder is pressed/rotated
+Can program touchbutton images and can configure actions to be executed when a touchbutton or an encoder is pressed/rotated.

+At this point of the development the actions available are

+* execute shell commands

+* send a hotkey shorto the OS

+* open a submenu on the Loupedeck device, which can hold itself other commands

-Can save images and actions to a profile file, can restore the profile, restoring will update the GUI and load back images to the loupedeck device
+Can save images and actions to a profile file, can restore the profile, restoring will update the GUI and load back images to the loupedeck device.

 Workspaces concept implemented on physical buttons 0-7